+Signatures

 Report Prepared by:

 Kristopher R. Hadley, Ph.D.
 Senior Aquatic Scientist

+Jenior Aquatic Jolentist

 Brent Parsons, M.Sc.

 Senior Aquatic Scientist

 Report Reviewed by:

+rteport rteviewed by.

 Neil Hutchinson, Ph.D.

 Founder and Senior Aquatic Scientist

 Executive Summary

 J.L.
 Richards and Associates Limited (JLR) and Hutchinson Environmental Sciences Limited (HESL) were retained by the City of North Bay (City), Municipality of East Ferris (East Ferris) and the North Bay-Mattawa Conservation Authority (NBMCA) to complete the Trout Lake Watershed Study and Management Plan (Trout Lake Study).
 This Background Report is the first deliverable of the project and includes a review of existing and relevant lake water quality information to determine the general health of the lake and how water quality may have changed over time.